 - Always set up for your landing early, give yourself plenty of options and a safe margin for error. - Once below 30 metres avoid turning tightly as the glider will have to dive to accelerate back to normal flight.
-If you are at low altitude, or if you hit sink, this could mean you hit the ground harder than necessary.
-Always land into wind! - Lean forward out of your harness before the actual landing (especially if it's turbulent), with your weight leaning forward against the chest strap, and make sure you and your passenger are ready for the landing and a possible PLF (parachute landing fall). - Return the trimmers to the slow position (or the slowest position suitable for your wing loading) and fly hands up during the final descent until you are around 1 metre above the ground (in windy or turbulent conditions you must fly the glider actively all the way).
-Apply the brakes slowly and progressively to slow the glider down until groundspeed has been reduced to a minimum and you are able to step onto the around. - In light winds/zero wind you need a strong, long and progressive flare to bleed off all your excess ground speed.
-In stronger winds your forward speed is already low so you are flaring only to soften the landing.
-A strong flare may result in the glider climbing upwards and backwards quickly, leaving you in a vulnerable position. - If the glider begins to climb too much, ease off the brakes (10-20cm) do not put your hands up all the way - then flare again. - Choose the appropriate approach style in function of the landing area and the conditions. - In strong winds you need to turn towards the glider the second your feet touch the ground.
+If you are at low altitude, or if you hit sink, this could mean you hit the ground harder than necessarv. - Lean forward out of your harness before the actual landing (especially if it's turbulent), with your weight leaning forward against the chest strap, and make sure you and your passenger are ready for the landing and a possible PLF (parachute landing fall). - Return the trimmers to the white line position and fly hands up for your final descent until you are around 1 metre above the ground (in windy or turbulent conditions you must fly the glider actively all the way).
+Apply the brakes slowly and progressively to slow the glider down until groundspeed has been reduced to a minimum and you are able to step onto the ground. - In light winds/zero wind you need a strong, long and progressive flare to bleed off all your excess ground speed.
+In strong winds your forward speed is already low so you are flaring only to soften the landing.
+A strong flare may result in the glider climbing upwards and backwards guickly, leaving you in a vulnerable position. - If the glider does begin to climb, ease off the brakes (10-20cm) do not put your hands up all the way then flare again, but more gently this time.
+Keep the brakes at mid speed, stand up, be ready to run and make sure you brake fully as you arrive on the ground. - Choose the appropriate approach style in function of the landing area and the conditions. - In strong winds you need to turn towards the glider the second your feet touch the ground.
 Once facing the wing pull smoothly and symmetrically down on the brakes to stall the wing.
 If the glider pulls you, run toward it. - If the wind is very strong, and you feel you might be dragged, or lifted again, stall the glider with the C risers.
-This stalls the wing in a very quick and controllable way and will drag you less than if you use the brakes.
+This stalls the wing in a very quick and controllable way and will drag you less than if you use the brakes. - Always land heading into wind!